metabase/metabase/docs/dashboards/introduction.md

 ![Change dashboard width](./images/toggle-width.png)

+- **Fixed width** (default).
+Metabase will restrict the layout to a fixed width in the center of the screen.
+This fixed width can keep dashboard layouts consistent between smaller laptop screens and larger desktop screens.
 - **Full width**.
 The layout and cards will expand to take up the full width of the screen.
-- **Fixed width**.
-Metabase will restrict the layout to a fixed width in the center of the screen.
-This fixed width can keep dashboard layouts consistent between smaller laptop screens and larger desktop screens.

 ## Changing a card's visualization settings